Depth Perception Test

 Step 1: Review patient information

 Start by reviewing the demographic details and medical history collected.
-Aside from aiding in understanding the patient’s profile, these details provide important context for interpreting the test results.
+Aside from aiding in understanding the patient's profile, these details provide essential context for interpreting the test results.
 For instance, aging might affect depth perception, as can certain medical conditions and medications.

 Step 2: Analyze the initial depth perception test